 There are several reasons why I’m in the minority of people in bikepacking races who prefers to use a rack-top bag instead of a seatpost-mounted bag.
 First is convenience because you can only access seatpost-mounted bags from the rear roll-up opening and everything is in one compartment, so many things are buried under other items.
 With a rack-top bag you can undo a zipper to access the entire main compartment from the top where everything is easy to access or you can access just the side pockets that are useful for keeping smaller items organized.
 Because minimizing time spent off the bike is just as important as cycling speed, I find that the extra convenience that a rack-top bag gives more than makes up for the slightly heavier total weight.

 The second advantage of rack-top bags is that they are more stable than seatpost-mounted bags, which are designed to be as stable as possible, but they always sway around to some degree.
 Some of the latest designs of seatpost-mounted bags prevent swaying by having a metal frame bolted to the seatpost, (e.g., the Porcelain Rocket Mr Fusion v2, Specialized Burra Burra, PDW Bindle Rack, Bedrock RailWing).
+The WOHO Bike Xtouring is a frame that attaches to the saddle rails to add stability to any regaular seat-post mounted bag.
 Another disadvantage of seatpost-mounted bags is that they take up all of the space behind the saddle; if you put a rack-top bag on a rear rack then you have extra space behind the seatpost for an additional small bag (see below) and behind the seat for extra water bottles (see the page on Water Storage).

 I’ve used rack-top bags by Arkel (shown above) and Topeak (Amazon), each of which has some advantages.
 It’s easy to put a rain cover over such a bag, and a fender can be put under the rack to protect the bag (and rider) from wheel spary (see the section below on Fenders).